University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/NGS_Practicals/2_NGS_Practical2.md

-Things can easily begin to confuse people once you start searching for specific flags, but if you remember that each attribute is like an individual flag that is either on or off (i.e. it is actually a binary bit with values 0 or 1).
+Things can easily begin to confuse people once you start searching for specific flags, but it helps if you remember that each attribute is like an individual flag that is either on or off (i.e. it is actually a binary bit with values 0 or 1).
 If you searched for flags with the value 1, you wouldn't obtain the alignments with the exact value 1, rather you would obtain the alignments **for which the first flag is set** & these can take a range of values.